Nomads (1986 film): Production

-Gérard Depardieu was considered for the central character before Brosnan was cast in his first leading role in a film.
+Gérard Depardieu was considered to play the central character Jean-Charles Pommier before Pierce Brosnan was cast in his first leading role in a film.
 He welcomed the opportunity to play a character so different from his eponymous role in Remington Steele.

-Down was cast by producer Elliott Kastner and paid $250,000.
-She would say that McTiernan, the director, "was exceptionally hostile toward me ...
+Lesley-Anne Down was cast by producer Elliott Kastner and paid $250,000.
+She would say that John McTiernan, the director, "was exceptionally hostile toward me ...
 He didn't want me anywhere near that film.
-He wanted to go more Hitchcockian and have some blonde, Yankee whatever", adding that McTiernan was having an affair with Monticelli.
+He wanted to go more Hitchcockian and have some blonde, Yankee whatever", adding that McTiernan was having an affair with Anna-Maria Monticelli.
 Down thought that some of the film "was very good, and some of it was plainly f**king stupid.
 I believe, had he gone for more of a supernatural or ghostly situation, and not so much 'Here are these people who do this', it would have been a better film.
 But making it all a reality didn't work.
 He should have made it a straight-up supernatural horror film, and then it would have been good."